Moving From the UK to Estonia

 Estonian universities invite an ever-increasing number of international students.
 With some of the highest standards in Europe, the institutions offer degree programmes and shorter courses in English, Russian and Estonian.
 Curiously, full time higher education in the native language doesn’t cost a penny.

-For the most part, the yearly tuition fees for English programmes start around 1 600 EUR and may go as high as 7 500 EUR.
-And if you plan to become a doctor, it can cost you somewhere between 11 000 to 11 500 EUR every year.
+If you are moving to Estonia from the UK, you must know that for the most part, tuition fees for English programmes start around 1 600 EUR and may go as high as 7 500 EUR.
+And if you plan to study medicine, it can cost you around € 12000 per year.

 Healthcare in Estonia